 - Put summative assessment gathered after instruction to use guiding how you will reteach content or adjust your plans for the next unit

 For more tips, visit our Formative Assessment archive on Teach.
 Learn.
 Grow.
+And to explore this topic further—on your own or with your colleagues—try the following discussion questions:

 This is the third in a series on formative assessment.
 Read the previous post.
+And read the entire series in our e-book.